 Some enterprising companies offered tapes for sale over the counter.
 For example, the B&P Company sold ‘Wrinkle Eradicators’ and ‘Frowners’ through drug and department stores from 1899.
 The idea was resurrected in 1937 when the Wings Products Co. – organised by Mrs. Mary Roebling – began selling medicated pink tabs shaped like wings for facial frowns and wrinkles.
 Similar products are still on sale today.

-Eleanor Adair: Although some of her contemporaries, such as Frances Hemming (Cyclax), also employed them, no one promoted the use of straps in facial treatments to the same extent as Adair.
+Eleanor Adair: Although many of her contemporaries – such as Frances Hemming (Cyclax) and Marie Earle – also employed them, no one promoted the use of straps in facial treatments to the same extent as Adair.
 Pictures of models wearing them figure prominently in her advertising and she was reputed to have a wax head wearing a strap at the entrance to her salons.

 Adair’s ‘Muscle Strapping Treatment’ combined manual work and straps with Ganesh preparations such as Eastern Muscle Oil, Diable Skin Tonic and Eastern Skin Food.
 Chin Straps were used to ‘remove double chins and restore lost contours’ while Forehead Straps were used to reduce ‘deep lines between brows, corners of eyes and over forehead’.